InformaticsMatters/nextflow-pcluster/README.md

         --policy-arn arn:aws:iam::${CLUSTER_USER_ID}:policy/NextflowClusterOperatorPolicy \
         --user-name ${CLUSTER_USER}

-**Note**: those policies defined by AWS do not include everything that is needed.
-We are working on amending this.
+>   **Note**: Those policies defined by AWS do not include rules
-In particular is seems that the permissions do NOT allow:
-* Creation of a VPC in the `pcluster configure` step
-* Use of spot instances
+    to permit the use of spot instances but we are working on a solution.

 ### Upload installation scripts
 Part of cluster formation permits the execution of installation scripts